-Dave Serrano's first season at Tennessee was met with a renewed sense of excitement and optimism and now, as he begins his second year as the UT head coach, the Vols look to build on the foundation that has been set and continue their trek to return to a spot among the nation's elite.
+Dave Serrano's first two seasons at Tennessee were met with a renewed sense of excitement and optimism and now, as he begins his third year as the UT head coach, the Vols look to build on the foundation that has been set and continue their trek to return to a spot among the nation's elite.

-The Orange and White's first campaign under Serrano saw it record wins over half of the 2011 College World Series field, downing then-No. 16 Texas, No. 10 South Carolina, No. 4 Florida and Vanderbilt.
-The Vols also defeated No. 2 Kentucky, handing the Wildcats their first loss of the season, and No. 19 Georgia to give them victories over five different ranked teams last season.
+The Orange and White's first campaign under Serrano saw it record wins over half of the 2011 College World Series field, downing No. 16 Texas, No. 10 South Carolina, No. 4 Florida and Vanderbilt.
+The Vols also defeated No. 2 Kentucky, handing the Wildcats their first loss of the season, and No. 19 Georgia to give them victories over five different ranked teams in 2012.

-Fans in Knoxville made Serrano's first season an immediate success in the stands as the Big Orange fan base came out in droves to Lindsey Nelson Stadium.
-Over the course of the team's 33-game home schedule, 63,084 Volunteer faithful clicked the turnstiles, the second-highest total in school history.
+Fans in Knoxville made Serrano's first two seasons an immediate success in the stands as the Big Orange fan base came out in droves to Lindsey Nelson Stadium.
+Over the course of the team's 33-game home schedule in 2012, 63,084 Volunteer faithful clicked the turnstiles, the second-highest total in school history.
+Right out of the gate in 2013 Tennessee set a school record for a home-opening weekend, as 5,508 fans were on hand for the three games against Arizona State.
+The Vols averaged 1,881 fans per home contest last season, marking the fourth-highest total in school history.

 Following his first season at Tennessee, Serrano was awarded the honor of serving as the head coach of the 2012 USA Baseball Collegiate National Team which he led to a 12-5 record and a bronze medal at Honkbal Week in the Netherlands.